Muslim hijabi hipsters fusing fashion with faith

 The hipster hijabi movement is the byproduct of a young generation of Muslim women coming of age.
-It grew organically and continues to take on new meaning by the women who embrace it.
+It grew organically, spurred in part by social media, and continues to take on new meaning by the women who embrace it.

 Summer Albarcha coined her photo-sharing Instagram account "Hipster Hijabis" in 2012, when the teenager from St. Louis, Missouri was just 16.
 She now has almost 23,000 people following her on Instagram.
 Her loyal following prompted New-York based label Mimu Maxi, run by two Orthodox Jewish women, to send her one of their popular maxi skirts to model.